asearfos/chipper/docs/chipper_manual.md

     "syllable segmentation")

  2. Navigate to and select a WAV file or folder of WAV files to parse.
- Double click ..\\ if you need to go back up a folder.
-In this case we are using the second bout from the Xeno Canto recording 381923.
+ Double click ..\ (for PC) or ../ (for Mac or Linux) to move back up a folder.
+  Here we use the second bout from the Xeno Canto recording 381923.
 (XC381923 contributed by Lucas, Creative Commons Attribution-NonCommercial-ShareAlike 4.0, [https://www.xeno-canto.org/381923](https://www.xeno-canto.org/381923)).
    ![navigate to folder](static/navigate_to_folder_circled.png
 "navigate to folder")

  3. Click "Begin Segmentation".